Pylons/pyramid_cookbook/deployment/heroku.rst

     -e git+git@xxxx:<git username>/xxxxx.git....#egg=project-name

 .. note::
-    You can only use packages that can be installed from pypi.
-If you have any others that you checked out via git, or locally you will have to include these in your ``run`` file (see below).
-Never include these editable references when deploying to heroku.
+    You can only use packages that can be installed with pip (e.g. those on pypi, those in a git repo, using a git+git:// url, etc).
+If you have any that you need to install in some special way, you will have to do that in your ``run`` file (see below) - note that this will be done for every instance startup, so needs to complete quickly to avoid being killed by Heroku (there's a 60 second instance startup timeout).
+Never include editable references when deploying to heroku.

 ``Procfile``: